 This EMS has been prepared in accordance with the PKGT EIS and associated Infrastructure Approval (SSI 9471) and EPL No. 21529.
-It describes how the management measures and commitments in the PKGT EIS, Infrastructure Approval (SSI 9471) and EPL No. 21529 relating to environmental management and compliance are to be implemented by the Principal Contractor during Stage 2A construction of the Project.
+It describes how the management measures and commitments in the PKGT EIS, Infrastructure Approval (SSI 9471) and EPL No. 21529 relating to environmental management and compliance are to be implemented by the Principal Contractor's during Stage 2A and Stage 2B construction of the Project.
 Specifically, this plan includes requirements to:

-- Ensure environmental management procedures are incorporated into a comprehensive framework to facilitate appropriate management throughout the life of the Project. - Ensure that controls are properly implemented, regularly monitored, and audited to assess their effectiveness. - Ensure processes for resourcing and implementing this plan are developed to provide certainty of delivery. - Demonstrate compliance with statutory, legislative and consent conditions. - Minimise impacts on the community and the environment. - Ensure timely and efficient response to environmental incidents and complaints. - Monitor, review, and report on environmental impacts of construction activities.
+- Ensure environmental management procedures outlined in the Sub-plans to this EMS are incorporated into a comprehensive framework to facilitate appropriate management throughout the life of the Project. - Ensure that controls are properly implemented, regularly monitored, and audited to assess their effectiveness. - Ensure processes for resourcing and implementing this EMS are developed to provide certainty of delivery. - Demonstrate compliance with statutory, legislative and consent conditions. - Minimise impacts on the community and the environment. - Ensure timely and efficient response to environmental incidents and complaints. - Monitor, review, and report on environmental impacts of construction activities.

-This EMS provides the framework for environmental management during Stage 2A and should be read in conjunction with associated Sub-Plans, procedures, and protocols.
+This EMS provides the framework for environmental management during Stage 2A and Stage 2B and should be read in conjunction with associated Environmental Management Sub-plans.

-This EMS provides the strategic context for environmental management and is consistent with Australian Standards (AS)/New Zealand Standards (NZS) ISO 14001:2004.
+This EMS provides the strategic context for environmental management and is consistent with Australian Standards (AS)/New Zealand Standards (NZS) ISO 14001:2015 - Environmental management systems.